Congo Republic's Sassou re-elected with 88% of the vote

 His closest rival, Guy Brice Parfait Kolelas, who died hours after the polls closed, received less than 8%.
 Kolelas was being evacuated to France to be treated for COVID-19 when he died.

-Diplomats and political analysts had expected an easy victory for Sassou, 77, who has a firm grip on state institutions.
+Diplomats and political analysts had expected an easy victory for Sassou, 77, who has a firm grip on state institutions in the country of 5.4 million.

 The main opposition party boycotted the vote and two of his other main rivals were convicted of crimes after the last election in 2016.